openthread/ot-docs/site/en/guides/porting/set-up-the-build-environment.md

 ## Step 1: Create a new repository

 The first step is set up a new home for your hardware platform.
-In this guide, we'll be creating a new repository named `ot-efr32` which will house the platform-abstraction layer, the hardware platform's SDK, and a few useful scripts.
+In this guide, we'll be creating a new repo named `ot-efr32` which will house the platform-abstraction layer, the hardware platform's SDK, and a few useful scripts.